JulesMayr/Github_Workshop/README.md

 The scripts needed to replicate the work are numerated.
 All un-numerated scripts are functions sourced in those.
 Please run the numerated scripts in their order from 01 - 03 to ensure the required data is generated.

+**NOTE:** *The file 01_simulation takes a few minutes to run - don't worry if the result is not displayed right away.*

 ## Add a citation file
 Create a citation file for your repository using [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/#/)